When it comes to personal health, transparency is non-negotiable.

-New research has revealed that there are steps you can take to lower the risk of mild cognitive impairment and dementia, including Alzheimer’s disease.
+New research has revealed that there are steps you can take to lower the risk of Mild Cognitive Impairment and dementia, including Alzheimer’s disease.
 These measures can also help to alleviate existing symptoms to some degree.
 Certain problems that affect heart health have been shown to increase the risk of Alzheimer’s, such as diabetes, high blood pressure, and high cholesterol.
 Some studies that involved conducting autopsies on people who had Alzheimer’s found that as many as 80% of the subjects also suffered from cardiovascular diseases.
-Therefore, minimizing these risk factors might also lower the risk of developing Alzheimer’s, but might also relieve existing symptoms.
+Therefore, minimizing these risk factors might lower the risk of developing Alzheimer’s and might also relieve existing symptoms.

 Experts have also come to the conclusion that Alzheimer’s starts to develop long before the symptoms become apparent.
 In fact, it can start developing as early as middle age, which means that you should start taking care of your brain health as soon as possible.

-Most health professionals you’ve talked with have said that Alzheimer’s cannot be prevented or treated effectively.
-However, ReCODE and PreCODE are working for many people and I’ll show you why.
-But first, let’s take a quick look at how the protocol came to be.
+Most health professionals you’ve talked with have said that Alzheimer’s cannot prevented or treated effectively.
+However, new research disputes that and many people are now taking preventative action as well as reversing their symptoms of Mild Cognitive Impairment.
+But first, let’s take a quick look back:

 Alzheimer’s: Going Against the Grain